FixMyBerlin/rsv-dossier/src/radschnellwege/README.md

 Corresponding to the Meta JSON file, the _GeoJSON_ file contains the geometry of the cycle highways.

-The **filename** of the geometries MUST be different from the `id` field, otherwise there are id collisions with `gatsby-source-filesystem` pluigin.
+The **filename** of the geometries MUST be different from the `id` field, otherwise there are id collisions with `gatsby-source-filesystem` plugin.

 ### Planning Phases